 They are typically decorated with intricate icing designs or have some saying in the center.
 To imitate the icing, I embroidered my hearts and embellished them with beads and small snowflake buttons.

-Crocheted garland is a wonderful easy project and perfect to add a handmade touch to you holiday home decoration.
+Crocheted garland is a wonderful easy project and perfect to add a handmade touch to your holiday home decoration.

 I love to make garlands as to make them I can use my crochet appliques.
 Here are my other crochet patterns for Christmas ornaments that could be used for making garlands as well!

 If you enjoy making crocheted garlands, make sure to check out my other holiday decorations – Spooky Spider Garland for Halloween, an Egg Emoji Garland for Easter and a Happy Shamrock Garland for St. Patrick’s Day.

 All my crochet garland ideas can be found on this website HERE.

 I hope you will enjoy them and will make your own!

 You can PIN this crochet garland idea to your Pinterest Board for later HERE.